The Dark Side Of Google

 10. Great just isn’t good enough

-Excerpt from site: Full-disclosure update: When we first wrote these “10 things” four years ago, we included the phrase “Google does not do horoscopes, financial advice or chat.”
-Over time we’ve expanded our view of the range of services we can offer — web search, for instance, isn’t the only way for people to access or use information – and products that then seemed unlikely are nöw key aspects of our portfolio.
+Excerpt from site: Full disclosure update: When we first wrote these ’10 things’ four years ago, we included the phrase “Google does not do horoscopes, financial advice, or chat.”
+Over time, we’ve expanded our view of the range of services we can offer.
+For instance, search isn’t the only way for people to access or use information, and products that once seemed unlikely are now key aspects of our portfolio.
 This doesn’t mean we’ve changed our core mission; just that the farther we travel toward achieving it, the more those blurry objects on the horizon come into sharper focus (to be replaced, of course, by more blurry objects).

-Some psychologists say that the closer one becomes to a person (or something) the harder it is to see the good stuff.
-Has Google become so intertwined in our daily lives that we no longer recognize the good stuff that it has brought us?
+Some psychologists say that the closer one becomes to a person or something, the harder it is to see the good things.
+Has Google become so intertwined in our daily lives that we no longer appreciate the good things it has brought us?

 Let me remind you of a few:

 1. Relevant Search Results: A source to find information faster.
-Every update gets rid of the “clutter”.
+Every update removes the clutter.

-2. Gmail: As far as frëe web based email goes, this must be the most user-friendly with the largest amount of storage space to boot.
-You can also tie in any other email accounts you may hold and use Google’s interface as the “one stop shop” so to speak.
+2. Gmail: Among free web-based email services, it is probably the most widely used, with a significant amount of storage space to boot.
+You can also connect any other email accounts you may have and use Google’s interface as a one-stop shop.

-4. Leader of other SE: There is no doubt that Google is at the forefront of “great new ideas” for search engines.
-Google leads and the rest follow.
+3. Leader of other SEs: There is no doubt that Google is at the forefront of great new ideas for search engines.
+Google leads, and the rest follow.
 One example is Gmail – more storage space for frëe.
 Yahoo! was soon to follow with a similarly sized email account for Yahoo!
 Mail users at no cost.
-MSN, however, charges for an increased mailbox.
+Bing or MSN, also known as Hotmail/Outlook, however, charges for an increased mailbox.

-5. Google Earth: Geographic information at your fingertips.
-Get driving directions and location information for just about anywhere on the globe, and because they use satellite imagery intertwined with maps you get a pretty good idea of what any place looks like.
+4. Google Earth: Geographic information at your fingertips.
+Get driving directions and location information for almost anywhere on the globe.
+Because they use satellite imagery combined with maps, you get a pretty good idea of what any place looks like.

-6. Google Video: A selection of homemade clips, TV shows, movies and viral clips *freely available on the net. (*some TV shows and movies need to be purchased of course)
+5. YouTube: A selection of homemade clips, TV shows, movies, and viral clips *freely available on the net. (*Some TV shows and movies need to be purchased, of course)

-7. Google Alerts: Need to know when someone has mentioned you, your company or any topic of interest to you on their website?
-With Google Alerts you are notified *as it happens. (*as Google spiders that site)
+6. Google Alerts: Do you need to know when someone mentions you, your company, or a topic of interest on their website?
+With Google Alerts, you are notified *as it happens. (*as Google spiders that site)

-These are only but a few things that Google has brought into our lives so to speak.
+These are just a few things that Google has brought into our lives, so to speak.

-So ask yourself again – is there really any concern for their progress, or are we benefiting from it at the end of the day?
+So, ask yourself again – is there really any concern for their progress, or are we ultimately benefiting from it?

 It’s a typical situation where a good company gets too big and people start getting a little uncomfortable about its dominance in society.

-So I say forget about all the clutter and focus on the good stuff of which 2006 will bring many new innovations and a whole bunch of new conspiracy theories no doubt.
+So I say forget about all the clutter and focus on the good stuff, of which 2006 will be.
+Innovations and a whole bunch of new conspiracy theories, no doubt.